Are all appointments online or via telephone?

 Synthetic progestins have been shown to have a negative impact on breast tissue, vasculature and cholesterol profiles whereas bioidentical progesterone has not been shown to do so.
 Bioidentical progesterone appears to have protective benefit for the breast, lower LDL cholesterol, lower blood pressure, act as a diuretic, and is safe to use during pregnancy.
 The BMS guidelines state that there is evidence that bioidentical progesterone is safer than synthetic progestins.

 If bioidentical hormones are made up at an individualised dose for a person, this will be done by a compounding pharmacy.
 Individualised doses of medication are unlicensed.

 Will you advise me on nutrition and supplements?

-During your consultations with Dr Arasu, she may also recommend relevant functional medicine tests, if there is a need to explore your symptoms further.
+During your online consultations with Dr Arasu, she may also recommend relevant functional medicine tests, if there is a need to explore your symptoms further.

 How long do I stay on bioidentical hormones?

 We will decide this issue with each patient individually.
 Circumstances may differ depending on age, symptoms and lifestyle factors.

 You can either get standardised licensed bioidentical hormones from a regular pharmacy or, if we are making up an individual dose for you, we use one of the following UK compounding pharmacies:

 0800 035 3078